DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 DH For Department Chairs and DeansJohn Unsworth and Ray Siemens

-[This offering has 1 spot remaining (3 December)] Intended for university administrators who seek an understanding of the Digital Humanities that is both broad and deep, this offering establishes a cohort that meets as a group for two dedicated sessions on the first day of DHSI (Monday 2 June) and one dedicated session on the last day of DHSI (Friday 6 June) to survey and discuss pragmatic DH basics and chief administrative issues related to supporting DH and those who practice it at their institution, allows those enrolled to audit (as an observer, able to go from class to class) any and all of the DHSI2014 courses, and individually engages in consultation and targeted discussion with the instructors and others in the group over the course of the institute.
+[This offering is now full (20 January)] Intended for university administrators who seek an understanding of the Digital Humanities that is both broad and deep, this offering establishes a cohort that meets as a group for two dedicated sessions on the first day of DHSI (Monday 2 June) and one dedicated session on the last day of DHSI (Friday 6 June) to survey and discuss pragmatic DH basics and chief administrative issues related to supporting DH and those who practice it at their institution, allows those enrolled to audit (as a non-participatory observer, able to go from class to class) any and all of the DHSI2014 courses, and individually engages in consultation and targeted discussion with the instructors and others in the group over the course of the institute.